 Saturday, Sept.
 28

-We had parked at the edge of the water in front of The Tablelands, huge red-earthed mountains exposing earth’s mantle.
+We had parked at the edge of the water in front of The Tablelands, huge red-earthed mountains exposing the earth’s mantle.
 Outside our window, I notice a gigantic bird – sitting alone in the gravel.
-I noticed him the night before when we pulled up, so apparently he stayed there all night.
+I noticed him the night before when we pulled up, so apparently, he stayed there all night.

 It was a Gannet – the largest North Atlantic bird.
 I postpone breakfast and hop out to get close and take photos.
 He looked like he was hurt, and wasn’t bothered by me.
 After I got back in the van he took off, struggling at first but soaring high there afterward.